bulletmark/pacpush/README.md

 unique color for each host.

-Note that `pacpush` should work with any AUR helper so long as you set `clonedir` appropriately in your configuration file, see the [CONFIGURATION FILE](#configuration-file) section below for details.
+Note that `pacpush` should work with any AUR helper so long as you set `--aur-build-dir` appropriately in your configuration file, see the [CONFIGURATION FILE](#configuration-file) section below for details.

 The latest version and documentation is available at